Apple’s marketing strategy has changed overtime because of poor iPhone sales.

 Stalled iPhone sales is what’s shaking up Apple’s business to its core.
 We’ve seen countless unusual marketing and sale strategies from the Cupertino company lately.

 From uncommon trading programs to confusing name scheming, Apple is playing all its cards to grow its market share.

 This is something that’s happened to other iPhone models such as the iPhone 7 and the iPhone SE as well.
 Will it become a norm for Apple to discontinue prior iPhone models when new ones come out?

 We’re not entirely sure, but what we know is Apple will do anything necessary to sell more iPhones–and discontinuing prior models is one option.

 Next year, we’re expecting Apple to release new revamped iPhones with major upgrades and radical changes in design form factor.
 This will be the year where people will upgrade their iPhones like the old days.

 Apple once will have to make smart marketing strategies because there will be too many iPhones in their lineup.
 So, which models will go down next year?

-Let’s say, Apple releases three new iPhone models next fall, in addition to the iPhone SE 2 that is expected to see light next spring if rumors were to be true, that would be four new iPhones in Apple’s new smartphone lineup.
+Let’s say, Apple releases three new iPhone models next fall, besides the iPhone SE 2 that is expected to see light next spring if rumors were to be true.
+That would be four new iPhones in Apple’s new smartphone lineup.

 Don’t forget to share this article on your favorite social media.